Grant Guidelines

 Eligibility

-Eligible applicants must be certified 501c-3 non-profit organizations based in the United States, and serve missions related to HIV/AIDS, youth in need, and/or arts education.
+Eligible applicants must be certified 501(c) 3 non-profit organizations based in the United States, and serve missions related to our philanthropic areas of Youth, HIV/AIDs and Arts & Culture.
+Please keep in mind that our funding is concentrated on New York City-based initiatives.

 Application